TathyaNyaya and FactLegalLlama: Advancing Factual Judgment Prediction and Explanation in the Indian Legal Context: Methodology

 \subsection{Training \texttt{FactLegalLlama}}

-The \texttt{FactLegalLlama} model, based on the LLaMa-3-8B architecture, was fine-tuned specifically for the FJPE task using \texttt{NyayaFacts}.
+The \texttt{FactLegalLlama} model, based on LLaMa-3-8B architecture, was fine-tuned specifically for the FJPE task using \texttt{NyayaFacts}.
 The training process involved instruction-tuning with a diverse set of 16 templates designed to guide the model in judgment prediction and explanation tasks.
 We utilized low-rank adaptation (LoRA) to optimize model training on limited computational resources.
 Training parameters, such as quantization to 4-bit precision and gradient accumulation, ensured efficient usage of resources while maintaining model performance.

-To further enhance its capabilities, \texttt{FactLegalLlama} was fine-tuned with both prediction-only and prediction-with-explanation tasks, enabling it to handle a wide range of factual judgment scenarios.
-The fine-tuning process emphasized the use of simplified prompts to ensure clarity and relevance in the generated outputs.
+To further enhance its capabilities, {FactLegalLlama} was fine-tuned with both prediction-only and with explanation tasks, enabling it to handle a wide range of factual judgment scenarios.